Green Fellowship Application and Eligibility

 Completed application and all supplemental materials as outlined in the application must be received by September 16th.

-The ninth class of Green Fellows will be announced by October 31, 2013.
+The 11th class of Green Fellows will be announced by October 31, 2015.
 Faculty and laboratory assignments will be communicated to each student by the end of the Fall Semester.

 Students will begin research at UT Southwestern at the beginning of the Spring Semester.